PrestaShopCorp/psxmarketingwithgoogle/README.md

 make vuejs
 ```

-To compiles and watch for new changes (development mode):
+To compile and watch for new changes (development mode):

 ```
 pnpm install